abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ```
 ![image](https://user-images.githubusercontent.com/120498080/215347570-0bf8b25b-4a08-4149-bc61-8d0e978afa8c.png)

-- After cts new .v files start getting created.
+- After CTS new .v files is created which contain information about new netlist generated(like extra buffers addded during CTS).
 - Creating `my_base.sdc` and save this file in the src folder of picorv32a folder.
-- This `.sdc` file - An ASCII text file (with the extension . sdc) that contains design constraints and timing assignments in the industry-standard Synopsys® Design Constraints format
+- This SDC(Synopsys Design Constraints) file is an ASCII text file (with the extension `.sdc`) that contains design constraints and timing assignments in the industry-standard Design Constraints format.

+#### `my_base.sdc` file
 ```
 set ::env(CLOCK_PORT) clk
 set ::env(CLOCK_PERIOD) 12.000